Free Consultation: (312) 924-7575

 The Jones Act

-Waterway workers who work on boats—particularly on Lake Michigan—can suffer injuries, but they must prove the employer’s negligence to receive benefits.
+Waterway workers who work on boats—particularly on Lake Michigan—can suffer injuries, and they must prove the employer’s negligence.
 Within the award, you can obtain medical bill payments, loss of quality of life, future economic losses, and a daily allowance while they recover.
 Individual factors may make additional benefits available.

-City of Chicago police officers do not receive coverage under the Illinois Workers Compensation Act, similar to all other police officers in the state.
+City of Chicago police officers do not receive coverage under the Illinois Workers Compensation Act, as are all other police officers in the state.

 Therefore, Chicago police officers have alternative methods to recover compensation.